tong1wu/media-driver/Build-Kernel-from-source-code.md

 ```
 # GuC/HuC firmware
 In some cases, we need GuC/HuC supporting, otherwise some features will be missed.
-You use below commands to check the status of GuC/HuC.
+You can use below commands to check the status of GuC/HuC.

 ## Check GuC status
 ```bash